wavded/www/content/post/callback-hell.md

 }
 ```

-1. Since Node core functionality isn’t promise-aware, we make it so.
+1. Since Node core functionality isn't promise-aware, we make it so.
 2. [Q.all](https://github.com/kriskowal/q/wiki/API-Reference#promiseall) will run all the stat calls in parallel and the result array order is maintained.
-3. Since we want to pass files and stats to the next `then` function, it’s the last thing returned.
+3. Since we want to pass files and stats to the next `then` function, it's the last thing returned.

 Unlike the previous examples, any _exceptions_ thrown inside the promise chain (i.e. `then`) are caught and handled.
 The client API changes as well to be promise centric: